gardener/gardener/docs/deployment/gardenlet_api_access.md

 For example, the vertex for a `SecretBinding` can either be created in the `SecretBinding` handler itself or in the `Shoot` handler.
 In such cases, deleting the vertex before (re-)computing the edges might lead to race conditions and potentially renders the graph invalid.
 Consequently, instead of deleting the vertex, only the edges the respective handler is responsible for are deleted.
-If the vertex ends up with no remaining edges then it also gets deleted automatically.
+If the vertex ends up with no remaining edges, then it also gets deleted automatically.
 Afterwards, the vertex can either be added again or the updated edges can be created.

 ## `SeedRestriction` Admission Webhook Enablement